 I just love the quiet that comes from a layer of snow muffling the sound.
 I love getting to see farther through the woods between the bare trees.
 And I especially love how it all looks when there's a blue sky peaking through the background.

-Our state is full of parks that just beg to be explored during the winter.
-The silence brought on by snowfall lets you hear different species of birds, or small animals darting around, or just the soft babble of a stream running under a thin layer of ice.
+Ohio is full of parks that just beg to be explored during the winter.
+The silence brought on by snowfall lets you hear different species of birds, small animals darting around or just the soft babble of a stream running under a thin layer of ice.
 On my last little hike, which I took with our Yellow Lab, I spotted a trio of chickadees darting along the tops of nearby trees, loudly chirping their names (chick-a-dee-dee-dee-dee) to each other.
 Their voices were clear as day, accompanied only by the crunch of snow underfoot and the slight creaking of trees.

-Many friends have recently loved climbing around Cuyahoga Valley National Park, Oak Openings Preserve in Swanton, and Rising Park in Lancaster.
 In fact, Hocking Hills hosts an annual Winter Hike.
-This year is the 52nd year for the hike; it’s being held on Saturday, January 21 starting in the morning.
-The six-mile trek runs from Old Man’s Cave to Ash Cave, with a shuttle to bring you back to the start.
-They said in 2015 that over 5300 people hiked the trail.
+This upcoming year is the 56th year for the hike; it's being held on Saturday, Jan.
+15 starting in the morning.
+The six-mile trek runs from Old Man's Cave to Ash Cave, with a shuttle to bring you back to the parking area near Old Man's Cave.

-I’m considering taking the family on more winter hikes this year.
-There doesn’t seem to be a shortage of options, from easy to intense trails, sunrise or moon hikes, snowshoe hiking, family hiking, and everything in between.
-I actually found this great calendar with a schedule of hikes in January and February.
-It’ll be a great way to use my new walking stick and keep to that New Year’s resolution of exercising more outdoors.
+I'm considering taking the family on more winter hikes this year.
+There doesn't seem to be a shortage of options, from easy to intense trails, sunrise or moon hikes, snowshoe hiking, family hiking, and everything in between.
+And with the new DETOUR Trails app from ODNR (Ohio Department of Natural Resources), we'll be able to explore all kinds of trails.